Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-The only difference between $\fle_{gen}(n;\un|n)$ and $\fle(n;\un|n)$ is constituted by the space $\text{Irreg}$.
-These nonexisting generating functions $\xi_i^{(2)}$ generate linear vector fields corresponding to the diagonal elements of the matrices $B$ in \eqref{matrgen}, same as the $q_i^{(2)}$ generate linear vector fields corresponding to the diagonal elements of the matrices $C$ in \eqref{matrgen}, but these two sets of elements are different in their nature: there are no elements of degree $>0$ in $(\id,\fpe_{gen})_{*,\un}$ whose brackets with $\fg_{-1}$ give the $B_i$.
+The difference between $\fle_{\rm gen}(n;\un|n)$ and $\fle(n;\un|n)$ is constituted by the space $\text{Irreg}_{\rm gen}$.
+The nonexisting generating functions $\xi_i^{(2)}$ generate linear vector fields corresponding to the diagonal elements of the matrices $B$ in \eqref{matrgen}, like the $q_i^{(2)}$ generate linear vector fields corresponding to the diagonal elements of the matrices $C$ in \eqref{matrgen}, but these two sets of elements are different in their nature: there are no elements of degree $>0$ in $(\id,\fpe_{\rm gen})_{*,\un}$ whose brackets with $\fg_{-1}$ give the $B_i$ in \eqref{reg_gen}.

-The direct $p=2$ analog of the complex superalgebra $\fpe(n)$ is the Lie superalgebra consisting of the supermatrices of the form \eqref{matrgen} with $B\in ZD$.
-Its commutant $\fpe(n)^{(1)}$ is of codimension 1 and singled out in $\fpe(n)$ by the condition $\htr =0$.